hyperledger/identus-cloud-agent/docs/decisions/20221006-store-private-keys-of-issuers-inside-prism-agent.md

 ## Decision Outcome

-Chosen option: Option 3, because it is the simplest approach that satisfies the needs of providing the issuer with key storage while also not requiring them to manage their own keys.
+Chosen option: Option 3, because it is the simplest approach that satisfies the needs of providing the Issuer and Verifier with key storage while also not requiring them to manage their own keys.
 Option 3 was chosen instead of Option 2 because it achieves the same goal but does not require work on integrating another wallet application, so in short, it is simpler and faster to implement.

 ### Negative Consequences <!-- optional -->